 Here are some practical steps to help you avoid bad content online:

-6 Ways to Block Inappropriate Content Online
+6 Steps to Block Inappropriate Content Online

 1. Investigate the Reason for Seeing Bad Things